ncapps/test-driven-react/README.md

   - Code coverage is imperfect - high code coverage numbers don't necessarily mean the most *useful* tests are included
   - *"Red, green, repeat"* - encapsulates TDD in a nutshell.

+## Chapter 2.
+Integrated Tooling with VS Code
+  - Feedback while using TDD should be automated and fast
+  -

 ## Acknowledgements
 [Test-Driven React by Trevor Burham](https://pragprog.com/book/tbreact/test-driven-react)